karunakarrao/DevOps/Kubernetes/K8S-Notes.md

         $ kubectl desribe node node01|grep taint

-        $ kubectl taint node node01 env=UAT:NoSchedule-  --> this is to remove the taint from a node
+        $ kubectl taint node node01 env=UAT:NoSchedule-  --> this is to remove the taint from a node use "-" at the end.

 to allow the tained nodes to create pods, we need to create the pods with taint tolerations while creating the pod.